Spruce: Species

 The un-named hybrid between Picea omorika and Picea sitchensis shows marked hybrid vigour and has been considered of potential interest in forestry.

 Genome

 The nuclear, mitochondrial and chloroplast genomes of British Columbia interior spruce Picea × albertiana have been sequenced.
 The large (20 Gbp) nuclear genome and associated gene annotations of interior spruce (genotype PG29) were published in 2013 and 2015.

 Ecology

 Establishment

 Spruce seedlings are most vulnerable from germination to the following spring.
 More than half of spruce seedling mortality probably occurs during the first growing season and remains high during the first winter.
-Seedlings four to five years old can be considered "established", since only unusual factors such as snow mold, fire, trampling, or predation can then impair regeneration success.
+Seedlings four to five years old can be considered "established", since only unusual factors such as snow mould, fire, trampling, or browsing can then impair regeneration success.
 In dry habitats, seedlings can be considered established when three years old.

 Distribution and habitat

 Like firs and pines, spruces are important both ecologically and economically in the Northern Hemisphere.
 While some species are widespread, most have limited geographical ranges.
 Like firs but unlike pines, spruces are mainly confined to colder areas, with many species in the west of China.
 The spruces are less tolerant of heat than the firs, and accordingly their distribution reaches further north and less far south.